zbMATHOpen/Update_Links/README.md

     deactivate
     ```

-    Navigate to root folder, and
+    Navigate to the root folder, and

     ```
     pip install -e .